HAWinther/FML/FML/COLASolver/README.md

 ## Gravity Models

+* The GravityModel base class contains an implementation of a fairly general set of LPT growth equation up to 3LPT (that works with most of the common modified gravity models for example and easy to add in parametrizations of this).
+All that models need to provide are the free functions appearing in this like the effective newtons constant etc. If you want a model that does not fit into this pattern then you can override this fiducial method and run your own solver.

+* GR : Does what GR does in simulations; take the density field and computes the forces by solving the Poisson equation.
+All other methods must also remember to add the usual Newtonian force (just a 10 line routine to copy over).

-* f(R) : The fidcuial toy-model for modified graity; the Hu-Sawicky f(R) model.
+* f(R) : The fiducial toy-model for modified graity; the Hu-Sawicky f(R) model.
 Two free parameters: n (power in f(R) function) and fR0 which determined the range of the fifth-force the extra scalar degree of freedom propagates.
 When fR0 goes to 0 we recover GR.

 * DGP : The DGP model (a cubic galileon).
 Combined with a LCDM cosmology we get the normal branch and with a DGP cosmology we get the original DGP model.
 This is the fiducial toy-model for modifications of gravity with a Vainstein screening mechnism.

 * JBD : Jordan-Brans-Dicke model.
 The gravity model corresponding to the cosmology with the same name (and currently requires this cosmology to work).

 * Symmetron : The symmetron model.
-A f(R)-like modified gravity model.
+A f(R)-like modified gravity model - just to have a bit of variety.

-## Forces
+# Forces

-The code used PM forces.
-Particles are binned to a grid (free choice of density assignment method: NGP, CIC, TSC, PCS, PQS, ...) and used fourier transforms to get the forces.
-The choice of kernel for this is also a free choice (the fiducial option is the "poor-mans Poisson solver" using the continuous Greens function).
+The code computes PM forces.
+Particles are binned to a grid (free choice of grid size and density assignment method: NGP, CIC, TSC, PCS, PQS, ...) and used fourier transforms to get the forces.
+The choice of kernel for this is also a free choice (the fiducial option is the "poor-mans Poisson solver" using the continuous Greens function, but other kernels like the ones in Hamming et al., Hockney & Eastwood and GADGET are also included).

 For the modified gravity models that has non-trivial non-linear evolution (a screening mechanism) we offer four ways of including this: